 4) be a center for community reflection for social and systemic change.

-What gardners can expect from participation Community Garden and Training Center:
+What gardeners can expect from participation Community Garden:

 - A 3x10 garden plot with good soil in a fenced area and participation in a larger community learning garden